SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

     from leftover indices/primer-dimer, an additional gel purification of the pooled plates is recommended.
 This often improves the quality of the sequencing run.

-8. Each pooled plate is quantified using a KAPA Biosystems [Q-PCR kit](http://www.kapabiosystems.com/products/name/kapa-library-quant-kits) cat\# KK4824.
+8. Each pooled plate is quantified using a KAPA Biosystems [qPCR kit](http://www.kapabiosystems.com/products/name/kapa-library-quant-kits) cat\# KK4824.

 9. Plates are pooled to equal concentration into a single well (i.e. 1 well per run)